The CMO’s 5-Step Guide to Boosting High-Quality Traffic and Customer Engagement

 Unlike normal analytical processes, using AI needs developers and users to start with the end in sight.
 Knowing what we are looking for, rather than waiting to see what the analysis brings us, requires a very different thought process and skill set.

 The questions asked become as important as the answers received, if not even more so.
 Therefore it is advisable to make them the best questions you can possibly ask.
-Your digital marketing has everything to gain and nothing to lose by better understanding these new customer’ demands and how technology can be used to meet them.
+Your digital marketing has everything to gain and nothing to lose by better understanding these new customers’ demands and how technology can be used to meet them.

 How to Improve Customer Centricity in Hospitality